-For integrators, recurring revenue typically materializes from cloud-managed services.
+For physical security integrators, recurring revenue typically materializes from cloud-managed services.
 However, repair services and post-installation service plans are also viable options when implemented with adequate planning and foresight.

-In this article, we’ll take a close look at 5 things you can do to secure recurring revenue opportunities for your company.
+In this article, we’ll take a close look at five things you can do to secure recurring revenue opportunities for your company.